 Art being an expressive form, it attracts the viewers and holds a sense of authority.
 Once the visual connectivity between the structure and the viewer is established, relating to the structure becomes comfortable.
 These aspects of art enhance architecture.
 It optimizes the visual diversity and merges the building as a social and political representation.

-Creates a sense of belonging
+Creates a Sense of Belonging

 As humans, it’s natural to have an affinity for our social and cultural orientation.
 Architecture is vital in creating solid roots for any cultural practice as a visual tool.
 Every nook of a structure has a story to tell.
 These stories are foundations for future generations to understand the community’s social, cultural, and technical aspects.

-Art in architecture depicts history.
+The art depicts history.
 It relates with the viewer and resonates with the historical practices of the past.
 Designers often used art as a visual vehicle to store cultural and social practices.
 The built form and ornamentation depict stories to be remembered for a lifetime.

 Be roman, gothic, renaissance, or Indian architecture, authoritative buildings like basilicas, churches, and temples often hold fond memories of the past.
-The painting on the ceilings of the Sistine Chapel, Vatican City, are pristine examples of how virtual depictions of pieces of art enhance architecture for decades.
+The painting on the ceilings of the Sistine Chapel, Vatican City, are pristine examples of how virtual depictions of pieces of art enhance for decades.
 It’s spectacular we celebrate these buildings even after several centuries.

-Similar examples of the visual authority of art over architecture are evident in the temples of Indian architecture.
+Similar examples of the visual authority of are evident in the temples of Indian architecture.
 The merge is so subtle that the building holistically becomes a sculptural representation.
 The art represents the social and cultural impact the previous generations exhibited.
 These sculptures carved on the walls and facades of the temples and monuments tell stories of their beliefs and morals.

 Antonio Gaudi’s Basílica de la Sagrada Família